About

 Composing with Americana eloquence, playing with uncontainable rock ‘n’ roll spirit, and singing with the soul of a seasoned troubadour, Ted Sablay writes the kind of tunes you can’t wait to share with friends and family or turn up all the way in the car.

 The singer, songwriter, multi-instrumentalist, and producer balances gritty delivery and elevated songcraft, asserting himself as a dynamic presence.
-After spending the better part of the last two decades as a touring musician with The Killers, the Wisconsin-born and Las Vegas-based multi-hyphenate introduces himself as a solo artist on his independent full-length debut album, You’ll Be Back Here Soon, in 2022.
+After spending the better part of the last two decades as a touring musician and musical director with The Killers, the Wisconsin-born and Las Vegas-based multi-hyphenate introduces himself as a solo artist on his independent full-length debut album, You’ll Be Back Here Soon, in 2022.
+To support the album, Sablay played solo shows in Las Vegas, London, and Manchester and opened for a number of international rock acts, including The Killers, The Wallflowers, and Chris Isaak.

-“The idea was to make tuneful songs you want to listen to,” he explains.
-“I tried to showcase my songwriting and singing.
-When you hear this, I just want you to get a good listen.
-This is music you can hopefully road trip to.”
+“The idea was to make tuneful songs you want to listen to,” he explains about his debut album.
+“I wanted to showcase my songwriting and singing.
+When you hear this, I just want you to get a good listen and enjoy it on a road trip.”

-Growing up in the tiny town of Fond du Lac, he “disappeared into music.”
-Of half-Filipino and half-Irish descent, he was the youngest of six siblings and absorbed the musical inclinations of his older brothers and sisters.
+Growing up in the tiny town of Fond du Lac, he “disappeared into rock music,” absorbed the musical inclinations of his five older siblings.
 He went from watching their bootlegs of The Beatles on The Ed Sullivan Show to spinning seminal records from The Police, REM, U2, The Smiths, Guns N’ Roses, The Doors, and The Rolling Stones.
-When his anesthesiologist father retired, Ted moved to Las Vegas with his parents.
-He cut his teeth in numerous junior high and high school bands.
-Along the way, he met the future members of The Killers— Ronnie Vannucci, Jr., Dave Keuning, Mark Stoermer and Brandon Flowers—in the local scene.
+Ted moved with his parents to Las Vegas, where he cut his teeth in numerous junior high and high school bands.
+Along the way, he met the future members of The Killers— Ronnie Vannucci, Jr., Dave Keuning, Mark Stoermer and Brandon Flowers—in the local music scene.

 Gearing up to tour in support of the platinum-selling chart-topping Sam’s Town, The Killers “needed someone who could play guitar and keyboards,” so Ted got the call...

-Out of hundreds of shows, he joined the band for performances alongside the likes of Sir Paul McCartney, Sir Elton John and Bruce Springsteen and even at The White House for President Barack Obama.
-He has graced the stages of the most hallowed venues in the world such as Madison Square Garden, Staples Center, and Wembley Stadium in addition to over a dozen high-profile television appearances, including Saturday Night Live, Jimmy Kimmel!
+Out of hundreds of shows, he joined the band for performances alongside the likes of Bruce Springsteen, Sir Paul McCartney, and Sir Elton John.
+He has graced the stages of the most hallowed venues in the world such as Madison Square Garden, Staples Center, Wembley Stadium and The White House in addition to over a dozen high-profile television appearances, including Saturday Night Live, Jimmy Kimmel!
 Live, The Tonight Show Starring Jimmy Fallon, and more.
-During 2022, the band even chose him as its Musical Director on the road.
+During 2022, the band even chose him as its Musical Director for live concerts.

 Throughout this whirlwind, Ted played on Sawdust and served as a recording engineer for a handful of tracks on Day And Age for The Killers.
 He contributed guitar and bass to select songs from Brandon’s solo album, The Desired Effect, and bass to Ronnie’s solo debut, Big Talk.
 He also co-wrote “We’re Going To Hell” by The [RED] Pack (The Killers, Bono, Jimmy Kimmel, Julia Roberts, Kristen Bell, DJ Khaled, Channing Tatum, Neil Patrick Harris, and Halsey).
 Not to mention, he held down lead guitar for “Dustland” as recorded by The Killers and Bruce Springsteen.